Mammamia (Måneskin song): Music and lyrics

 Influenced by dance music, "Mammamia" is a dance-punk and rock song composed and produced by the band's members, and co-produced by Fabrizio Ferraguzzo.
 Claudio Cabona of Rockol opined that the track has a pop rock mix and, among other music critics, pointed out the resemblance to Måneskin's previous single "I Wanna Be Your Slave".
 It contains a "catchy melody", "scratchy angular" guitar, "distorted" bass, "relentless" drums, and "gravelly" vocals.
 The track ends with a "dense final part where the rhythm accelerates further".

-The first verse of "Mammamia" describes a situation where someone tries to express themselves, however they are limited by others due to their misunderstanding of the one's intentions.
+The first verse of "Mammamia" describes a situation where someone tries to express themselves, however they are limited by others due to their misunderstanding of their intentions.
 The chorus contains a sexual reference, which David explained as a way of showcase that "you can have tastes or preferences that people think are strange, but which are lived in a very innocent way".
 The title line was originally written as a gibberish to fill up space during the song's development, though was kept in the song since the band members liked it.
 David also stated that the line captures "how people will react to what you're doing, but we also wanted to make fun of the Italian stereotype because we feel like we're very far from that".
 The second verse was written in response to drug usage allegations towards Måneskin and criticism of its leader, who was drunk during Eurovision press conference.
 According to the singer, the song's "vulgar" bridge should be taken at its face value.